 Important Stability Considerations

-1. Physical Stability: It includes the appearance, homogeneity, and texture of the topical drug product.
+1. Physical Stability: Semi solid dosage forms are complex heterogenous vehicles that contain drug substance in a solution or suspension form.
+Thus, aspects influencing appearance, homogeneity, and texture of the topical drug product are important.
 Problems such as phase separation of drug product, or crystallization of the active ingredient, or variations in viscosity due to differences in environmental conditions should be avoided.
 These problems could impair topical drug products.
 Emulsifiers and thickeners may help stabilize the physical consistency.

 2. Chemical Stability: Chemical stability protects the active ingredient from degradation by factors like oxidation and hydrolysis.
 Ingredients such as antioxidants, preservatives, appropriate packaging material, and recommended storage conditions can help ensure chemical stability of topical drug products.